AyushDhimann/Ghummi-Ghummi/README.md

 This project is a basic 3D car driving simulation built using modern web technologies.
 It features a car controlled by the player driving on procedurally generated terrain.
 The project utilizes Three.js for rendering and Cannon-es for physics simulation.

+---
+## Demo GIF

+Wait for the GIF to load:

 ![car](https://github.com/user-attachments/assets/8448e6ec-290a-4b74-8059-ee9f7bfb453e)